chimpwidablastuh/mickey/README.md

 ## Have fun! 🎈

 Remember, an animated mouse is a happy mouse.
-Have fun with Mickey and watch your mouse dance across your screen!
+Have fun with BusyBee and watch your mouse dance across your screen!

 ## Special thanks